VedantSimaria/fastapi_application/README.md

 Unfortunately, I lack the necessary knowledge to finish Parts 2 and 3.
 I have worked with Fastapi and MySQL, and each component required the use of MongoDB, which prevented me from finishing the assignment as a whole.

+Before executing the code, be sure you read the other file named "Readme.txt".